hydroper-jet/lang/spec/1.0/source/src/variables.md

 const o: C = {};
 ```

-A variable is *optional* when the variable's static type is a nullable type or when the variable's static type contains `undefined`.
+A variable is *optional* when the variable's static type contains `null` or when the variable's static type contains `undefined`.

 ## Parent definition